USPS Is Allegedly Faking Delivery Times And Its Employees Are Not Allowed To Talk About It

 Amazon may not be the only client USPS has failed.
 Some of the commenters on My2ndr’s post claimed that late or missed deliveries with USPS are quite common.

 “Is it only an issue with Amazon?
-I ordered from Newegg, and the same thing—tracker showed “delivered, ” and I had to file a complaint,” asked AnimeIsJustBadHentai.
+I ordered from Newegg, and the same thing—tracker showed ‘delivered,’ and I had to file a complaint,” asked AnimeIsJustBadHentai.

-Ebay seems to be another client that the postal service has failed.
+Additionally, eBay seems to be another client that the postal service has failed.

 “Mine was actually from a small seller on eBay.
 She flat out accused me of fraud until I told her to look up my address on street view to show her there’s no porch,” wrote BlackWidow221B.